Plea Bargaining in a California Criminal Case

 What type of information do I need when it comes to plea bargaining?
 I need to know about you.
 I need to know the good things about you.
 Can we get character letters from people who know you?
 Family members, friends, people from your religious organization, people from your school — there are all sorts of areas that I can get these character letters from, and they're talking about what type of person you are.

-We want them to be saying good things about you — that you're a good person, that you impacted their life or the lives of those around you in a positive way.
+We want them to be saying good things about you — that you're a good person and that you impacted their life or the lives of those around you positively.
 That's something we want the prosecutor to know when we plea bargain.

 We don't want them to think that you're a smooth criminal who's out there causing trouble in the community that they need to protect society against.
 No, that's not what we're looking for.
 We're looking for the opposite impression, and that's why we get the character letters.